 b) should use those frequencies when IMT is implemented;

-c) should use the relevant international technical characteristics, as identified by ITU-R and ITU-T Recommendations,invites ITU-R
+c) should use the relevant international technical characteristics, as identified by ITU-R and ITU-T Recommendations;

-to study possible technical and operational measures to ensure coexistence and compatibility between the terrestrial component of IMT (in the mobile service) and the satellite component of IMT (in the mobile service and the mobile-satellite service) in the frequency bands 1 980-2 010 MHz and 2 170-2 200 MHz where those frequency bands are shared by the mobile service and the mobile-satellite service in different countries, in particular for the deployment of independent satellite and terrestrial components of IMT and to facilitate development of both the satellite and terrestrial components of IMT,
+2 for the purpose of protection of IMT space stations from interference of IMT terrestrial systems, the equivalent isotropically radiated power of any IMT terrestrial station in the mobile service shall not exceed 20 dBm/5 MHz in the frequency band 1 980-2 010 MHz, except for terrestrial stations in the frequency band 1 980-1 990 MHz for the countries listed in No. 5.389B;

+3 for the purpose of protection of IMT terrestrial stations from interference of IMT space stations, a coordination threshold pfd value of −108.8 dB(W/m2) in 1 MHz produced at the Earth’s surface by IMT space stations in the mobile-satellite service in the frequency band 2 170-2 200 MHz shall be applied,

 encourages administrations

-1 to give due consideration to the accommodation of other services currently operating in these frequency bands when implementing IMT;
+to give due consideration to the accommodation of other services currently operating in these frequency bands when implementing IMT.

-2 to participate actively in the ITU-R studies in accordance with invites ITU-R above,

-instructs the Director of the Radiocommunication Bureau

-to include in his report, for consideration by WRC-19, the results of the ITU-R studies referred to in invites ITU-R above,

-further invites ITU-R

-to continue its studies with a view to developing suitable and acceptable technical characteristics for IMT that will facilitate worldwide use and roaming, and ensure that IMT can also meet the telecommunication needs of the developing countries and rural areas.

 Reasons: Modifications to Resolution 212 (Rev.WRC-15) are proposed to ensure coexistence and compatibility between the terrestrial component of IMT (in the mobile service) and the satellite component of IMT (in the mobile service and the mobile-satellite service) in the frequency bands 1 980-2 010 MHz and 2 170-2 200 MHz where those frequency bands are shared by the mobile service and the mobile-satellite service in different countries.

 ______________